liubomyr123/simple_bookmarklets/README.md

 // How to use:

 // 1.
-Open Your Browser
+Open Your Browser \n
 // 2.
 Access Bookmark Manager
 // 3.
 Create a New Bookmark
 // 4.
 Add name, for example: "Download Links"